 If they need an emergency caesarean, this might be decided during labour, or before labour starts if either your partner or your baby are having health problems.
 Emergency caesareans do not always have to be done immediately, but there will be some urgency, so you may see lots of staff helping to prepare your partner for theatre.
 Some women feel frightened and overwhelmed so it’s important to stay calm and offer lots of reassurance.

 While your partner is taken to theatre, you’ll be asked to change into scrubs before you can join her.
-If she’s having a spinal block, you’ll need to wait outside until this is working – this is usually quick, but might take a little while if they are having difficulty getting it in.
+If she’s having a spinal block or epidural, you may need to wait outside until this is working – this is usually quick, but might take a little while if they are having difficulty getting it in.

 Your partner may shiver a lot during the procedure.
 She may also feel nauseous or be sick.
 The anaesthetist will be there with her, giving her medications to keep her feeling well.
 She might be drowsy or dizzy because of the medications and the procedure itself, so don’t be alarmed if she seems off – the anaesthetist will be monitoring her carefully for signs of any problems.